Frequently Asked Questions

-- Will study abroad resume during the Summer and Fall semesters?
+- Will study abroad resume during the Fall semester?

 From UF’s point of view, study abroad will resume but will likely continue to be affected by any pandemic-related restrictions in foreign countries related to travel and quarantine.
 Please contact the UFIC Study Abroad office for more information.

-- Are students able to take classes online if they are not comfortable returning to campus for the Summer or Fall semesters?
+- Are students able to take classes online if they are not comfortable returning to campus for the Fall semester?

 Select online courses will be available for those who prefer them, but not all classes will be available online.

-- Will campus events such as football games, sorority, and fraternity rush resume without physical distancing for the Summer and Fall semesters?
+- Will campus events such as football games, sorority, and fraternity rush resume without physical distancing for the Fall semester?

 Faculty & Staff